-Our key insight is that how people remember their experiences is what drives repeat behaviour.
+How people remember their experiences is what drives repeat behaviour.
 Will shoppers come back to your store?
-When customers call your call centre, what do they remember about it most afterwards and how does that fit into their image of your brand?
+Will your clients use your service after new competitors have emerged?
+When customers contact you, what do they remember about it most afterwards and how does that fit into their image of your brand?

 'It is a basic fact of the human condition that memories are what we get to keep from our experience, and the only perspective that we can adopt as we think about our lives is therefore that of the remembering self.'
 2

 This is as true for business customers as it is for the general public.

 We have researched the experiences of a diverse range of customers, including arts audiences, students, financial services customers, welfare recipients, and victims of crime.
 We have revealed:

 - Expectations.
 What customers expected and whether this was delivered.